Grove Collaborative

 What do dryer sheets do, exactly?

-In a nutshell, a conventional dryer sheet helps reduce static cling, softens fabrics, and makes clothes smell delightfully fresh.
+In a nutshell, conventional dryer sheets help reduce static cling, softens fabrics, and leave clothes smelling fresh.
 Conventional dryer sheets contain a thin layer of fabric softener that targets electrostatic charges and can even help guard against lint.
 But dryer sheets are a nicety, not a necessity.

 Are dryer sheets safe?